Ayman-E/Rubiks-Cube/README.md

 Further Improvements to the project:
 - Utilizle Computer Vision better
   - Currently, the cube has to be in a fixed position.
 I would like to make the computer detect the edges of the cube and read the colors from there
+  - Have a mode to set the colors of the cube, so depending on the lighting or different cubes, you can still utilize the program
 - Test the code further
   - Tested with randomized testing by making a function that randomizes the cube.
 Would run the code 10,000 times in a row with no errors
   - Would like to do further unit testing